Amitabh-DevOps/Amitabh-DevOps/README.md

 ## 🤝 Collaboration
 I'm excited to collaborate on projects that bring together **Development and Operations**.
 If you’re working on something in these areas or have a project where my skills could be useful, feel free to reach out!

-## 📫 Contact Me
-The best way to connect with me is through [LinkedIn](https://www.linkedin.com/in/amitabh-soni).
-I’m always open to networking, learning from others, and exploring new opportunities.

 ## 😄 Pronouns
 You can call me **Amitabh**.